Why visit a dentist in Chiang Mai?

 Again, this is a list of dentists in Chiang Mai that I and others I know have used and recommend.
 No one can or has paid in anyway to be on this list.
 It's just an honest list to help you make a decision.

 Most of the clinics listed below are all located within walking distance of each other.
 So you can visit one and see if it's to your liking or not before moving on.

-Pongsakorn Dental Clinic: I've used this dentist clinic on several occasions over the years and the dentist has been excellent.
+Pongsakorn Dental Clinic: I've used this family run dentist clinic on several occasions over the years and the dentist has been excellent.
 The current address shown here is correct.
 I found them very honest each time I've been there with no issues what so ever with great prices.
 Recommended.

 Address: Pongsakorn Dental Clinic, 25/1 Moonmuang Rd, Chiang Mai (just south of Thae Pae Gate, inside the old city walls opposite the moat.

 Tel: 053 206 445